UK's first migrant deportation flight to Rwanda set to depart on Tuesday | Law-Order

 - United Kingdom

-"There will be people on this flight and if they're not on this flight, they will be on the next flight because we are determined to break the model of the appalling people traffickers."
-Britain has struck a 120-million-pound ($148 million) deal with Rwanda to send some migrants, who had arrived illegally by crossing the Channel in small boats from Europe, to live in the landlocked African country.
+The plan has horrified political opponents, charities and church leaders who say it is inhumane.
+The United Nations' refugee chief called it "catastrophic", the entire leadership of the Church of England denounced it as an "immoral policy that shames Britain".
+The government says the deportation strategy is needed to stem the flow of migrants risking their lives in Channel crossings and smash the people-smuggling networks.

-The government says the policy is needed to stem the flow of migrants risking their lives in Channel crossings and smash the people-smuggling networks.
-But the plan has horrified political opponents, charities and church leaders who say it is inhumane.
-The United Nations refugee chief called it "catastrophic", the entire leadership of the Church of England denounced it as an "immoral policy that shames Britain".
+A government official, who asked not to be named, said there was the possibility after individual legal challenges were heard that the flight could leave with no asylum seekers on it.
+The government has chartered a private plane, which is scheduled to leave on Tuesday evening.
+"We are expecting to send the flight later today," Foreign Secretary Liz Truss earlier told Sky News.
+"I can't say exactly how many people will be on the flight.
+But the really important thing is that we establish the principle."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)